RedisLabs-Field-Engineering/redis-enterprise-monitoring-extension/README.md

    or have an agent on the same machine running the product in order for the extension to collect and send the metrics.

-Please make sure to place the extension in the **"monitors"** directory of your **Machine Agent** installation directory.
-Do not place the extension in the **"extensions"** directory of your **Machine Agent** installation directory.

 ## Configuration
 In order to use this extension, the following files need to be configured - config.yml and metrics.xml.
 Here's how to configure those files.

 ### Config.yml
 * Configure the RedisEnterprise monitoring extension by editing the config.yml file in `<MACHINE_AGENT_HOME>/monitors/RedisEnterprise/`
 * Enter the cluster endpoint you are monitoring in the `servers` section of the config.yml.
-The can be configured to collect metrics from the cluster along with all nodes, databases, and shards in the cluster.
+This can be configured to collect metrics from the cluster along with all nodes, databases, and shards in the cluster.
 * Configure the RedisEnterprise instances by specifying the URI(required), username(required), password(required) of the RedisEnterprise account, encryptedPassword(only if password encryption required), proxy(optional), useSSL(set to true if SSL is required).
 If SSL is required, please configure the `connection` section.
 ```